unige-pinfo-2019/PInfo3/README.md

 ## Commands

-Open a terminal in the classads directory, from here you can execute the following commands to start a backend server locally at the address `localhost:8080` :
+Open a terminal in the classads-service directory, from here you can execute the following commands to start a backend server locally at the address `localhost:8080` :
 ```
 mvn clean install
 mvn thorntail:run